-The regulator is factory adjusted to obtain approximately 2000 l/h when all valves are open.
+The regulator is factory adjusted to obtain approximately 2000 l/h when all valves are open and no probe is connected.

 The default value at power on can be changed by hardware jumpers (JP12 and JP13) see figure "Valve jumpers settings" on page 41.